 The Committee receives regular performance monitoring reports on operational aspects of the Fund and reviews its policies and procedures periodically according to its work-plan.
 The Committee also relies on auditors and external inspectors to assess its procedures and performance.
 The Committee sets out its objectives in a forward looking three year Service Plan, progress against which is reported annually.
 The Committee recognises that self assessment of their performance is difficult to implement.
-However, the Committee annually publishes an Annual Report for the Council on its activities (including training) and the decisions taken.
-This report is distributed to all employing bodies.
+However, the Committee presents an Annual Report to Council annually on its activities (including training) and the decisions taken.
+This is publicly available but the Fund will strengthen its disclosure by distributing it to all employing bodies.
 In addition, the Committee periodically assesses the effectiveness of its decision-making process and structure in order to identify areas for improvement.
-The most recent assessment was in 2010.
+The last assessment was in 2010.